mikegsCoder/Travel-Destinations/README.md

 # Travel Destinations

 :dart:  My project for the [ReactJS](https://softuni.bg/trainings/3727/reactjs-june-2022) course at SoftUni (June 2022).
-This is WEB application where you can share your best travel destinations.
+This is Web application where you can share your best travel destinations.

 ## 🔗 **Link to the project:**
 &nbsp;&nbsp;&nbsp;&nbsp;**[Travel Destinations](https://travel-destinations-88814.firebaseapp.com/)**